moustakas/siena-astrophysics/research/massivepilot/README.md

 * This directory is dedicated to the study of the masses of BCGs in galaxy clusters.

 * ***NOTE:*** My own (very basic) CLF calculator is under lumfunc.ipynb.
 The variable names suggest that the mass function is being studied in the notebook.
 However, this is just a consequence of my laziness when making modifications; relic of the notebook's development.
-It is in semi-functioning condition, returning the expected lognormal distribution for $\Phi (L)$ versus $L (L_{\odot})$.
+It is in semi-functioning condition, returning the expected lognormal distribution for $latex \Phi (L)$ versus $latex L (L_{\odot})$.

-* Reddick's code and files are available on NYX at: `/global/work/projects/redmapper/csmf`
+* Rachel Reddick's code and files are available on NYX at: `/global/work/projects/redmapper/csmf`

-* <a href="https://www.evernote.com/shard/s730/sh/982bd8b9-3c15-4fe1-be5c-5068f7995aa3/936bc9c36eb37628" target="_blank">Here are Reddick's notes on the code.</a>
+* <a href="https://www.evernote.com/shard/s730/sh/982bd8b9-3c15-4fe1-be5c-5068f7995aa3/936bc9c36eb37628" target="_blank">Here are Rachel's notes on the code.</a>

 ##### A few notes on the use of the code: